bgoonz/docs-collection/github/sponsors/integrating-with-github-sponsors/getting-started-with-the-sponsors-graphql-api.md

 ---
 title: Getting started with the Sponsors GraphQL API
-intro: 'Using the GraphQL API, you can build custom integrations to manage or review your sponsorships.'
+intro: "Using the GraphQL API, you can build custom integrations to manage or review your sponsorships."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - GraphQL